Garmin Fenix 5S Plus Review

 - If you are a time-trialist or just like your gadgets then the Fenix 5S Plus is also compatible with Varia Vision – a heads-up display.

 Openwater and pool swim profiles are both available with stroke detection.
 Openwater has GPS enabled and you can set a custom pool length when using a pool.
-If you use an outdoors pool you use pool mode.
+If you use an outdoor pool you use pool mode.

 The swim functionality is pretty awesome and comprehensive enough for me.
-In my opinion the stroke detection algorithms are now very good and give a high degree of accuracy – but not perfect.
+In my opinion, the stroke detection algorithms are now very good and give a high degree of accuracy – but not perfect.
 The onboard accelerometer detects when you push-off from the end of the pool.
 If you are lane swimming with other people and you stop or change your stroke then your Fenix won’t be able to ‘see’ that and your results will be impaired.

 The swim metrics are good and include distance, pace, stroke count/rate, lengths, calories and SWOLF.
 These metrics are included on many non-Garmin watches these days but Garmin have additional swim functionality with DRILL LOGGING (you tell the watch you are doing – say 100m of drills that it would not otherwise properly recognise) and there are also extra functionalities built into rest periods between sets where, for example, you can have a countdown timer to the next rep.

 Heart rate data when swimming is not enabled on your Fenix’s optical sensor.
-Presumably because Garmin cannot make it sufficiently accurate (fair enough, it’s hard) – although Suunto and Polar (M600) both support live, optical HR when swimming.
-If you want HR data whilst swimming then Garmin require you to buy either a Garmin HRM-SWIM or HRM-TRI chest strap – the names kinda give away the intended uses, although it’s perfectly OK to use the HRM-TRI in a pool (I do).
+Presumably, because Garmin cannot make it sufficiently accurate (fair enough, it’s hard) – although Suunto and Polar (M600) both support live, optical HR when swimming.
+If you want HR data whilst swimming then Garmin requires you to buy either a Garmin HRM-SWIM or HRM-TRI chest strap – the names kinda give away the intended uses, although it’s perfectly OK to use the HRM-TRI in a pool (I do).
 The HRM-SWIM adheres better to your body when doing a tumble turn and has better longevity resistance to pool chemicals.
 However even with these expensive chest straps you still do not get live swim data as you swim, although you can get it in between sets when out of the water.
 The HR data is downloaded to your watch at the end of the workout and includes a recovery mode for when things go wrong (once a year or so for me).

 You can send your swim data to swim.com or other sites for more insights.
 I use SportsTracks& Golden Cheetah desktop software FWIW, others use TrainingPeaks.